Generative Modeling by Inclusive Neural Random Fields with Applications in Image Generation and Anomaly Detection: Details of experiments

 \subsection{Anomaly detection}

-For anomaly detection, we train inclusive-NRFs with Algorithm \ref{alg:learning-NRF-IAG} and potential control loss.
-The network architectures and hyperparameters for KDDCUP, MNIST and CIFAR-10 datasets are listed in Table \ref{tab:kddcup_ad}, \ref{tab:mnist_ad} and \ref{tab:cifar_ad}.
-For sample revision, we use SGLD ($\delta_l=0.003$) for KDDCUP, SGHMC ($\beta=0.5,\delta_l=0.003$) for MNIST and SGLD ($\delta_l=0.03$) for CIFAR-10.
+For anomaly detection, we train inclusive-NRFs with Algorithm \ref{alg:learning-NRF-IAG} and the potential control loss.
+The network architectures and hyperparameters for KDDCUP, MNIST and CIFAR-10 datasets are listed in Table \ref{tab:kddcup_ad}, \ref{tab:mnist_ad} and \ref{tab:cifar_ad}, respectively.
+For sample revision, we use SGLD ($\delta_l=0.003$) and SGHMC ($\beta=0.3, \delta=0.03$) for KDDCUP, SGLD ($\delta_l=0.001$) and SGHMC ($\beta=0.5,\delta_l=0.003$) for MNIST and SGLD ($\delta_l=0.03$) and SGHMC ($\beta=0.9, \delta=1$) for CIFAR-10.